 If you are planning to have a SAFE examination, please preserve all physical evidence of the assault.
 Please do not wash or throw away any articles of clothing worn during the assault.
-If an incident of sexual assault, domestic violence, dating violence or stalking occurs, it is important to preserve evidence to aid in the possibility of a successful criminal prosecution or obtaining a protection order.
-The victim of a sexual assault should not brush their teeth, eat or drink, wash, douche, use the toilet or change clothing prior to a medical exam.
+If an incident of sexual assault, domestic violence, dating violence, or stalking occurs, it is important to preserve evidence to aid in the possibility of a successful criminal prosecution or obtaining a protection order.
+The victim of a sexual assault should not brush your teeth, eat or drink, wash, douche, use the toilet, or change clothing prior to a medical exam.
 Any clothing removed should be placed in a paper bag.
 Evidence of violence, such as bruising or other visible injuries, following a sexual assault, an incident of domestic or dating violence, should be documented, including through the preservation of photographic evidence.
-Evidence of stalking or any of the other crimes of interpersonal violence listed above, including any communication, such as written notes, voice mail or other electronic communications should be saved and not altered in any way.
+Evidence of stalking or any of the other crimes of interpersonal violence listed above, including any communication, such as written notes, voice mail, text messages, or other electronic communications should be saved and not altered in any way.

-The University will assist victims with notifying local law enforcement if they wish to, although we support the victim's right not to report the crime to law enforcement and we shall not condition any service on the victim's decision whether or not to file either a campus disciplinary compliant or file a report with law enforcement.
+The University will assist victims with notifying local law enforcement if they wish to although we support the victim's right not to report the crime to law enforcement and we shall not condition any service on the victim's decision whether or not to file either a campus disciplinary compliant or file a report with law enforcement.

-As provided earlier, the University has several interim steps available including University issued no contact orders.
-Additionally, the University will work with victims to support them obtaining court issued orders of protection, known in Maryland as peace orders, protective orders and ex parte orders.
+As provided earlier the University has several interim steps available including University issued "nocontact" or "no trespass" orders, room reassignment, counseling, and/or other academic accommodations.
+Additionally the University will work with victims to support their obtaining court issued orders of protection, known in Maryland as peace orders, protective orders, and ex parte orders.